-Research and create a flow chart of the local government system in your community.
+Dig in and find out.
+Create a flowchart of the local government system in your city.
 Consider the following:

 - Where do you fit in as part of the system? - Is there a part of your local governmental system you feel is stronger than the others?
 Why?
-Weaker?
-Why? - How could the strengths of the system be capitalized upon to reinforce the weaker parts of the system?
+What about weaker?
+Why? - How could the strengths of the system be capitalized upon to fortify the weaker parts of the system?